lgatto/lgatto.github.io/_posts/2017-09-24-EPFL-open-science.md

 - Systemic control and inertia
 - Vested interests by people in charge
 - Abuse of power dynamics
-- Fear of being scooped
+- Fear of being scooped (**update** - an editorial in PLoS Biology on *The importance of being second* and, and how they prefer to focus on *complementary research*, recognising its important role in reproducibility of science.)
 - Fear of not being credited
 - Fear of errors and public humiliation, risk for reputation
 - Fear of information overload